codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a boomerang that won't come back?
-A stick.
+What did the grape do when he got stepped on?
+He let out a little wine.

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+What is the name of the default theme that is installed with Windows XP?
- 1. .tv
+ 1. Whistler
- 2. .tu
+ 2. Bliss
- 3. .tt
+ 3. Neptune
- 4. .tl
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  .tv
+  Luna
 </details>